khanhtran2000/my-linkedin-curate/README.md

 ---

 ## 1. Goal
-Periodly and automatically extract and curate Linkedin posts that are relevant to recruitment information of interest.
+Periodically and automatically extract and curate Linkedin posts that are relevant to recruitment information of interest.
 The posts will be cleaned and converted into row-based data that will be stored in a PostgreSQL database.
 The data then can be queried and analyzed by end-users.

 ## 2. Current System Infra